MPIDR/rsocsim/readme.md

 # Random number generator seed:
 seed="33"

-# run1simulationwithfile starts a simulation with the specified sup-file
+# socsim starts a simulation with the specified sup-file
-rsocsim::run1simulationwithfile(folder,supfile,seed)
+rsocsim::socsim(folder,supfile,seed)

 # if you run several simulations, previous simulations may influence/corrupt
 # later simulations.
 Use one of the options "future" or "clustercall" for